Taff3r/Kurssammanfattningar/EDAF90-Webbprog.md

 ### Hoisting

-All declertions are moved to the beginning of their respectivescopes.
+All declartions are moved to the beginning of their respective scopes.
 Functions go first, followed by variables.
-Variables are also split up in declration and assignment.
 Note!
 Function expressions are **NOT** hoisted.

 ~~~~
 let foo = function bar(){